List of Armenian monarchs: Ahlat Shah-i Armens (1100–1185)

-Sökmen II left no heirs and his death in 1185 terminated the Shah-i Armen dynastic line.
+Sökmen II left no heirs, his death in 1185 terminating the Shah-i Armen dynastic line.
 Ahlat was thereafter ruled by a series of slave emirs; Seyfeddin Bektimur 1185–1193, Bedreddin Aksungur 1193–1198, Sücaeddin Kutlug 1198, Melukülmansur Muhammed 1198–1207, and Izzeddin Balaban 1207.
 The city's period of relative autonomy came to an end when it was captured by the Ayyubid Sultanate in 1207.

 Qara Qoyunlu (1420–1437)

-The title Shah-i Armen was temporarily revived in the 15th century under the rule of the Turkmen Qara Qoyunlu, being used by Sultan Qara Iskander as part of his policy to cultivate the Armenian population, particularly the clergy and local nobility.
+The title Shah-i Armen was temporarily revived in the 15th century under the rule of the Turkmen Qara Qoyunlu, being used by Sultan Qara Iskander as part of his policy to cultivate the Armenian population.